 Click Here for a link where you will find a description and requirements of all the different levels of synchronized teams.
 This includes competitive and developmental levels.
 The list is comprehensive and shows testing requirements -if any.

-Here is another link with further information regarding the Synchro Skills program and the Synchro Skills Team Requirements.
+Here is another link with further information regarding the Aspire Synchronized Skating program and the Aspire Team Requirements.
 This is US Figure skating's program for the introductory levels.
-The Synchro Skills levels do not have a minimum test requirement.
+The Aspire Synchro levels do not have a minimum test requirement.